mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/readme.md

   while cleaning, transfermarkt injuries scraped data was found to be inconsistent.

-  Rescraped injuries data, with pagination support and formating for multipage support
+  Rescraped injuries data, with pagination support and formating for multipage injury data from trasnfermarkt

 **13th September 2025:**
 ----------------------------------------------------------------------------------------------------------